Government of the Ming dynasty: Censorate

 The traditional branch of the Chinese government was the Censorate (Yushi tai; literally 'Tribunal of Censors'), an independent control institution responsible for overseeing the official apparatus.
 It was headed by two Censors-in-chief (yushi dafu) of the rank 1b.
-Although it was abolished in 1380, it was later reinstated under a new name (Ducha yuan; literally 'Chief Surveillance Office'), with the status of the office heads reduced to the rank 2a.
+Following its reorganization in 1380, the institution was re-established under the new name (Ducha yuan; literally 'Chief Surveillance Office'), with its heads reduced to rank 2a.

 The censors held significant power, as they were responsible for monitoring the actions of both civil and military authorities and institutions.
-They were also authorized to request corrective measures from these entities.
+They could also request corrective measures from these entities.
 One of their main duties was to identify and address any errors or mistakes made by the emperors, making them the guardians of customs and law.
 The core of the Censorate consisted of 110 Investigative Censors with the rank 7a, who had direct access to the emperor.
 These censors were sent to different provinces with the title of Regional Inspectors (xunan) for a year, during which they traveled and oversaw the region.
 They had unrestricted access to official records, received complaints from the public, and reprimanded officials.
 They also had the authority to propose the dismissal of individuals and suggest changes in government policies, which were then directly forwarded to the emperor.
 In matters of local importance, they were able to directly instruct local authorities.
-The power held by these censors was so great that, in order to balance it, the grand coordinators were given the title of Vice or Assistant Censors-in-chief, making them formally superior to the Regional Inspectors.
+The power of these censors was so great that, in order to balance it, the grand coordinators were given the title of Vice or Assistant Censors-in-chief, making them formally superior to the Regional Inspectors.
 In addition to the Regional Inspectors, censors with lower levels of authority were also sent from the central government.

-In addition to the Censorate, there were the Six Offices of Scrutiny (liuke), one for each ministry, headed by supervising secretaries of relatively low seventh rank.
+The Six Offices of Scrutiny (liuke) existed alongside the Censorate, one for each ministry, headed by supervising secretaries of relatively low seventh rank.
 These offices were directly subordinate to the emperor.
 The employees of these offices were assigned to ministries based on their expertise and provided independent expert assessments of matters.
 Their responsibilities included overseeing the flow of documents to and from ministries, as well as the ability to reformulate or even cancel unsatisfactory decisions.

-At the provincial level, there were Provincial Surveillance Offices (Tixing anchasi, or simply Ancha si) headed by an Surveillance Commissioner (anchashi) of the rank 3a.
-These offices not only had control and disciplinary tasks, but also functioned as an appeals court.
+Provincial Surveillance Offices (Tixing anchasi, or simply Ancha si), headed by a Surveillance Commissioner (anchashi) of the rank 3a, handled matters at the provincial level.
+These offices carried out control and disciplinary tasks, and functioned as an appeals court.